Philadelphia Hand to Shoulder Center wants to extend reach into suburbs

 The practice last year handled about 155,000 individual patient visits, including 12,000 surgeries, for more than 30,000 individual patients

 Andrew Cooney, executive director of the Philadelphia Hand to Shoulder Center, said two regions the practice is looking at for possible expansion are Delaware and the western Philadelphia suburbs.

-Historically the specialized field of hand care has been occupied by many small “mom and pop” practices, Osterman added, but now the demands for administrative support in areas from regulatory compliance to insurance documentation and electronic health records makes it difficult for orthopedic doctors to stay separate from a larger multispecialty orthopedic group like Rothman Institute Orthopedics or midsize specialty practices like the Philadelphia Hand to Shoulder Center.
+Historically the specialized field of hand care has been occupied by many small “mom and pop” practices, Osterman added, but now the demands for administrative support in areas from regulatory compliance to insurance documentation and electronic health records makes it difficult for orthopaedic doctors to stay separate from a larger multispecialty orthopaedic group like Rothman Institute Orthopaedics or midsize specialty practices like the Philadelphia Hand to Shoulder Center.